-The Nova Scotia Government and General Employees Union acknowledges that we are in Mi'kma'ki, the ancestral and unceded territory of the Mi'kmaw People.

-This territory is covered by the "Treaties of Peace and Friendship" that Mi'kmaw and Wolastoqiyik (Maliseet) People first signed with the British Crown in 1725.

-The treaties did not deal with surrender of lands and resources but in fact recognized Mi'kmaw and Wolastoqiyik (Maliseet) title and established the rules for what was to be an ongoing relationship between nations.
+We would like to acknowledge that we are in Mi'kma'ki, the ancestral and unceded territory of the Mi'kmaq People.
+This territory is covered by the "Treaties of Peace and Friendship" which Mi'kmaq and Wolastoqiyik (Maliseet) People first signed with the British Crown in 1725.
+The treaties did not deal with surrender of lands and resources but in fact recognized Mi'kmaq and Wolastoqiyik (Maliseet) title and established the rules for what was to be an ongoing relationship between nations.